 Agreement with the digital research infrastructure EBRAINS

-Karolinska Institutet has signed a collaboration agreement with the European research infrastructure EBRAINS, which offers digital tools and services for research into the brain.
-The purpose is to give KI's researchers access to state-of-the-art resources, as well as the opportunity to contribute to the development of the area of neuroscience within the EU.
+KI has joined the European research infrastructure EBRAINS, which offers digital tools and services for research into the brain.
+The purpose is to give KI's researchers access to state-of-the-art resources and to contribute to the development of the area of neuroscience within the EU.

-The national MEG lab at Karolinska Institutet is already the only lab in Sweden with equipment to measure neuronal brain activity in real time across the entire brain.
+The national MEG lab at KI is already the only lab in Sweden with equipment to measure neuronal brain activity in real time across the entire brain.
 Now, a new sensor-system upgrade to its technical equipment will make the lab an international leader in the field.

 Tomorrow’s CT scanner soon to be introduced in Swedish healthcare